unalignedcoder/auto-theme/README.md

 ## Usage
 This script is designed to run from Task Scheduler, and after the initial setup doesn't need interaction from the user.

-When run from terminal, however, using `./AutoTheme.ps1`, the script will 'toggle' the theme (switching from one `.theme` file to the other) and then exit.
-It will ignore any scheduled event, although it will create the necessary ones if they are absent.
-This can be useful for testing purposes, but also for the odd times when we need to manually switch the theme regardless of task settings.
+When run from terminal, using `./AutoTheme.ps1`, the script will 'toggle' the theme (switching from one `.theme` file to the other) and then exit, ignoring any scheduled event.
+This can be useful for testing purposes, but also for the odd times when there is need to manually switch the theme regardless of task settings.

 ![Animation](https://github.com/user-attachments/assets/4beeacf2-f026-4304-99ed-9b70f56f29fd)